 Later, American friends on both sides of the aisle who attended or taught at elite universities were similarly furious at US politics and believed the whole country was corrupt.

-Numerous expert warnings have thus been consistently ignored by politicians, policymakers, most academics, journalists and, as a result, by the general public.
+Moreover, numerous expert warnings were consistently ignored by politicians, policymakers, most academics, journalists – few of whom had any idea what the general public actually thought.

 Angela Merkel’s open invitation to refugees in 2015 is a classic example of a policy rammed through in the face of expert opposition – from experts on Islam, Islamism and the Middle East, such as Bassam Tibi, the German security community, German economists and Germany’s regional and local authorities, which had to cope with the huge sudden influx when their finances were already stretched.

 Moreover, virtually every middle-class German I spoke to at the time was also opposed to the mass influx – including Turks and Arabs long-established in the country.
 Some businessmen told me that a repeat of similar numbers in 2016 would prompt them to sell up and leave the country.